- Pediatric Heart

 - EVEROLIMUS (CERTICAN) – is taken two times a day.
 It is related to Rapamune in how it works and its side effects.

 - CELLCEPT (MYCOPHENOLATE MOFETIL) – is taken two times a day.
 The side effects of this drug are diarrhea, nausea, vomiting, rash and low white blood cell count with increased risk for infection.

 - MYFORTIC (MYCOPHENOLATE SODIUM) – is taken twice a day and is very similar to Cellcept.

 All the immunosuppressant drugs listed above work to prevent the patient’s immune system from rejecting the transplanted organ.
 These medications also make it more difficult for the immune system to fight bacteria, viruses and cancer cells, which puts you at higher risk for infection and cancer.
-The recipient will have to take antibiotics and antivirals for the first three to six months after transplant to help prevent infection and also have regular physicals with a primary care doctor for cancer screening, including screening for skin cancer, which is the most common post-transplant cancer.
+The recipient will have to take antibiotics and antivirals for the first 3-6 months after transplant to help prevent infection and also have regular physicals with a primary care doctor for cancer screening, including screening for skin cancer, which is the most common post-transplant cancer.

 In addition to the immunosuppressants and antibiotics/antivirals, the patient may also need to take other medicines to treat high blood pressure, diabetes or other conditions.
 Patients may be sent home with up to 12 medications after their surgery and must be committed to taking all of the assigned medicines.
 After a few months, most patients are on less medication after transplant than they were on dialysis.

 With any procedure, there are possible complications.
 The following are potential risks related to the donor transplant graft, immunosuppression medications required to try to prevent rejection of the graft and possible complications if you require a blood transfusion.